Compliance startup OneTrust raises $210 million at a $2.7 billion valuation

 On the third-party risk side of the equation, there’s OneTrust’s Vendorpedia, which assesses IT and non-IT vendors, direct suppliers, services, legal organizations, franchisees and retailers, agents, and contractors with risk mitigation workflows and ongoing monitoring.
 It prepopulates security and privacy data on thousands of global vendors in total, each with information at the service and product level, and it lets managers create automated rules to trigger reassessment or receive alerts when enforcement actions occur.
 Using Vendorpedia, customers can scour contracts, certificates, and documentation for key terms and create audit-ready reports with risk views and interactive dashboards.
 Additionally, they’re able to link vendors to IT systems and business processes with data inventory and mapping, ultimately adding context to various vendor risks.

 OneTrust also automatically responds to incidents and breaches, informed by its ever-growing Databreachpedia global law engine.
-From within a dashboard, customers can track breach response progress and ensure their team adheres to notification deadlines or drill down to individual incidents to see additional details.
+From within a dashboard, customers can track breach response progress and ensure their team adheres to notification deadlines, or drill down to individual incidents to see additional details.
 This same dashboard automatically flags risks during incident assessments and investigations, and it recommends mitigation steps based on regulatory guidance from hundreds of privacy laws.

 It’s safe to say that compliance management is a red-hot sector, as alluded to earlier.
 Last year, San Francisco-based TrustArc raised a $70 million round of funding to help companies implement privacy and compliance programs.
 Privitar recently nabbed $40 million to better enable businesses to engineer privacy protection into their various data projects.
 And InCountry exited stealth with $7 million in seed funding to help multinationals comply with local data residency regulations, while in 2018 BigID nabbed $30 million to expand its data privacy management platform for enterprises.
 More recently, LogicGate, which provides a platform that automates processes and compliance tracking, raised $24.75 million to invest in content, frameworks, data partnerships, and integration.